54th Army (Soviet Union)

-The Red Army's 54th Army was a Soviet field army during the Second World War.
+The Red Army's 54th Army (Russian: 54-я армия) was a Soviet field army during the Second World War.
 It was first formed in the Leningrad Military District in August, 1941, and continued in service in the northern sector of the Soviet-German front until the end of 1944.
 It spent much of the war attempting to break the German siege of Leningrad, in which it helped to achieve partial success in January, 1943, and complete success one year later.
 During these operations the soldiers of the 54th served under five different commanders, most notably Col. Gen. Ivan Fedyuninsky in the winter of 1941–42.
 After helping to drive Army Group North away from Leningrad and into the Baltic states in the first nine months of 1944, the army was deemed surplus to requirements on the narrowing front, and was officially disbanded on the last day of the year.

 Formation

 The 54th Army was first formed in August, 1941, in the Leningrad Military District, to the east of the city in the vicinity of the town of Volkhov.
 Its first commander was Marshal of the Soviet Union Grigory Kulik.
 When it was first formed the army's order of battle was as follows: